• Skip to primary navigation

 Why You Stop Losing Weight On Low Calorie Diets

-A client recently watched the free training on jumpstarting weight loss and asked me why you stop losing weight on low calorie diets.
-She’d been using MyFitness Pal which calculated her caloric intake for her weight loss to be 1300 calories a day.
+A client who participated in the 14 Day Sugar Challenge asked me why you stop losing weight on low calorie diets.
+She'd been using MyFitness Pal which calculated her caloric intake for her weight loss to be 1300 calories a day.
 The first few months she was losing weight, then nothing.
 No movement on the scale for weeks.
-She couldn’t understand why she wasn’t losing weight.
+She couldn't understand why she wasn't losing weight.

 Everything we’re told about weight loss is that you have to eat fewer calories to lose weight.
 But the truth is, weight loss is not as simple as “calories in, calories out.”
 In fact, I did my research paper on “calories in, calories out” for my nutrition capstone.
 It’s much more complex than this, and today I’ll cover one reason why.